Flashchat200000/Lightprint/README.md

 # Lightprint
-Ligthprint protocol is a new type of communication and a handshake between devices
+Lightprint protocol is a new type of communication and a handshake between devices
 ## License

 This project is licensed under the **Lightprint License 1.0**.